gratipay/gratipay.com/www/about/policies/terms-of-service.md

 1. Miscellaneous Terms

-  1. Assignment: You may not assign your rights rights and obligations under these Terms to any other person.
+  1. Assignment: You may not assign your rights and obligations under these Terms to any other person.
 In the event of a merger, sale, or acquisition of substantially all of Gratipay's assets, Gratipay may assign its rights and obligations under these Terms to its successor.

   1. Modifications to this Agreement: Gratipay may occasionally revise these Terms.
 You can find the most recent version at